GBHyland/CIC-Developer/Guides/Day2-Session1-Create-Custom-UI.md

 ---

+> [!NOTE]
+> If your application is still running, stop it before this step by pressing CTRL+C in the Terminal window.

 ### Creating a Plugin and a Page
 **Summary:**
 A Plugin is first necessary in order to create a Page, so don't skip step 1.
 A Page loads into the main content window of the UI.
 This guide will show you how to create and customize your own page and add a button for navigation.